johntiger1/multimodal_fairness/README.md

 Tabular model is the underlying 2019 *Nature* paper.
 This is a channel-wise LSTM classifier.

 ## Ensemble
 Ensemble is a sklearn (logistic regression) on the outputs of the text and tabular model.
+We train the logistic regression model on the outputs of the model, along with the final label.
+Note that the individual performances of the ensemble are fairly close; hence why we can perform a discrete ensembling step on just the outputs.

 # Fairness
 Bulk of fairness code is: `https://github.com/johntiger1/multimodal_fairness/tree/master/mimic3models/fair_postprocess.py`